 - Repeat lunges, alternating legs to “walk” forward.

 Beginners can start without any weights, holding hands on your hips.
 As you get stronger, increase the weight on each dumbbell for added resistance.Weighted Squats

 This crucial exercise for building glute strength has several variations to target specific muscles, but the essential movement stays the same.
-The Core Home Fitness Adjustable Dumbbells are the perfect companion for this exercise, the compact equipment allows you to easily change weights form 5 to 50 lbs without taking up the space of an entire rack of dumbbells.
+The Core Home Fitness Adjustable Dumbbells are the perfect companion for this home glute workout, the compact equipment allows you to easily change weights from 5 to 50 lbs. without taking up the space of an entire rack of dumbbells.
 To squat: